canfar/canfarproc/manager/CANFAR-CSV1-FLOW.md

 # CANFAR Batch Workflow using CloudScheduler V1

 This document describes the workflow for running CANFAR batch processing jobs using CloudScheduler version 1.
 This is largely meant to be a historical document in preparation for migrating the batch system to using CloudScheduler version 2.

 # Canfar new user flow:

-1. The user creates CADC account:
+1. The user creates CADC account.
+This will give them access to storage on VOSpace.
-	- They need a VOSpace account first
+	- They need to have access to a storage space.
+	- If none specified by user, require a name from user and run the `vospace-admin` to create one.

-2. The user needs to be added to the Arbutus OpenStack cloud:
+2. The user needs to be added to the Arbutus OpenStack cloud group:
-    - go to group management system, canfar.net - login with cadc
+    - go to group management system, canfar.net
     - add user to group arbutus-cloud-users as member
-    - add user (cadc username) to cadc project

-3. ssh to batch.canfar.net as admin (hosts CloudScheduler V1 and condor)
-    - sudo canfar_create_batch_user cadcusername projectname  (this must be on group cadc... very important!)
-      eg: sudo canfar_create_batch_user casteels cadc
+If user needs batch, see below.

+# Steps to create new batch users

+1. Go to Openstack Arbutus web frontend using canfarops account, download projectname-openrc.sh file

+2. `scp projectname-openrc.sh canfarops@batch.canfar.net`

+3. `cp projectname-openrc.sh ~/projects-openrc/`

+4. `sudo canfar_create_user username projectname`

+5. `canfar_project_remove_prompt projectname-openrc.sh` (be sure to use canfarops password, for stats)

+6. `mv name-openrc.sh /mnt/stats/openstack/projects/arbutus`

-    - for new a user, add key to .ssh/authorized_keys in user's home directory
+7. Ask user ssh public key, add key to ~/.ssh/authorized_keys in user's home directory.

+# Job submission flow

-4. The user can then submit their jobs to the condor job pool with the "canfar_submit" command:
+- The user can then submit their jobs to the condor job pool with the `canfar_submit` command.
       eg: canfar_submit quick_start.sub quick_start-0.1 c2-7.5gb-31

-* A proxy cert is issued from OpenStack GUI (generated from grid canada cert with expiry). getCert command pulls in (cadc_cert command in canfar_submit) (cadc_cert can be replaced by getcert)
+-  A proxy cert is issued from OpenStack (generated from grid canada cert with expiry). `cadc-get-cert`  command pulls in (`cadc_cert` wrapper command called from `canfar_submit`)

-* condor will upload cert to workers and gives access to VOSpace
+- condor will upload cert to workers and gives access to VOSpace

-# Steps to create new users:

-1. go to Openstack Arbutus web frontend using canfarops account, download name-openrc.sh file

-2. copy openrc file to batch under canfarops

-3. copy openrc into projects-openrc in canfarops directory

-4. sudo canfar_create_user username projectname

-5. canfar_project_remove_prompt name-openrc.sh (be sure to use canfarops password, for stats)

-6. mv name-openrc.sh /mnt/stats/openstack/projects/arbutus

-# Job submission flow diagram:

 ```
 -> canfar_submit